stonecharioteer/hyde/README.md

 `hyde config create` will dump a default configuration file `default.toml` into the config folder.
 It takes the following optional parameters:

-`hyde config create --name blog` will create `blog.toml` in the config folder.
+`hyde --name blog config create` will create `blog.toml` in the config folder.

-`hyde config create -n website` will create `website.toml` in the config folder.
+`hyde -n website config create` will create `website.toml` in the config folder.

 A config file looks like this: